BlessonDuraiseelan/Heart-Disease/README.md

 # Heart Disease Prediction

 This Machine Learning webapp was developed to predict if the user, on the basis of input medical parameters is suffering from heart disease or not.
+Various medical parameters related to the user are taken as input as used to predict the disease.
+The app is built using flask.

+# Dataset and Input Parameters

 The description of the input parameters are given below.

 **age** - age in years